tock/tock/doc/reference/trd-storage-permissions.md

 All shared persistent storage implementations must store a 32 bit identifier with each stored object to mark the application that created the stored object.

-When applications write data, their [ShortId](../trd-appid.md) must be used as the identifier.
+When applications write data, their [ShortId](trd-appid.md) must be used as the identifier.
 When the kernel writes data, the identifier must be 0.

+The security, uniqueness, mapping policy, and other properties of ShortIds are allowed to vary based on board configuration.
+For storage use cases which have specific concerns or constraints around the policies for storage identifiers, users should consult the [properties of ShortIds afforded by AppId policy](trd-appid.md#8-short-ids-and-the-compress-trait).

 4 Permissions
 -------------------------------